gnukeith/local-llm-guide/README.md

 - **NVIDIA Hardware:** Additional steps are required

+    - Update the package index by running the command:
     ```
     sudo apt-get update
     ```

+    - Install the NVIDIA container toolkit by running the command:
     ```
     sudo apt-get install -y nvidia-container-toolkit
     ```

+    ***The NVIDIA Container Toolkit enables users to build and run GPU-accelerated containers.
+It includes a container runtime library and utilities to automatically configure containers to leverage NVIDIA GPUs.
+This toolkit supports various container engines such as Docker, LXC, and Podman, making it versatile for different containerized environments.***

+    - Restart the Docker service to apply the changes by running the command:
     ```
     sudo systemctl restart docker
     ```